-Undergraduate JOMC majors must earn a grade of "C" or higher in MEJO 341 as one of the School's graduation requirements - that means earning a final point total of 377 points or higher out of a possible total of 500.
+Undergraduate MEJO majors must earn a grade of "C" or higher in MEJO 341 as one of the School's graduation requirements - that means earning a final point total of 377 points or higher out of a possible total of 500.

 Makeup exams will be given only in cases of emergencies and then only if I am notified in advance of the scheduled exam.
-No make-up quizzes are given.

-Students will work on quizzes and exams by themselves.
-Exams will be issued within a timed window for completion and submission, unless I issue a COVID-based exception.
-So, again, stay in touch with me!
 Exams are done in class or scheduled with me otherwise.
 Group work cannot be made up unless I issue an exception, which must be negotiated in advance of class.